wolfSSL/wolfssl-examples/README.md

 ============================

-This repository contains example applications, written in C, which demonstrate how to use the CyaSSL lightweight SSL/TLS library for secure communication.
+This repository contains example applications, written in C, which demonstrate how to use the wolfSSL lightweight SSL/TLS library for secure communication.

 Each directory represents a unique topic (SSL/TLS, DTLS, PSK, etc.) and